Creating, Financing and

 that into the shipping price of the

-book (for our book, amazon charges approx $6 to ship to the US, and $20
+book.
+For our book, amazon charges approx $6 to ship to the US, and $20

-to ship worldwide).
-Do note Amazon does not ship to Canada or Israel,
+Note Amazon does not ship to Canada or Israel,

 so